BilgeBengisu/Coding-Practices/CartPoleControl/README.md

 **Why Q-Learning**
 The agent doesn’t need to understand the full environment.
 It needs to be consistent.
 With each step, its decisions get a little better.
 Every time the agent takes an action and receives feedback.
 After this step, it updates its internal memory – the Q-table.
 It’s like a person who adjusts their habits after each small success or failure.
+I have used tabular Q-Learning which, combined with Cart Pole environment, makes it easier to see how Q-Learning works.
+However, Tabular Q-Learning requires discretization of the feature space as it can't handle Cart Pole's continuous states.

+**Q-Learning Algorithm**

 **Cart Pole Environment**
 https://gymnasium.farama.org/environments/classic_control/cart_pole/